 After having our fill of the falls, we were then guided above the falls where we saw a few more of its hidden tiers.
 Then, we continued on an alternate trail that climbed back up through a local farm before returning to the road at a different spot than where we started.
 As expected, this climb was relentless and long.
 So when we returned to the road, even though we still had a little bit more hiking to do on it, we definitely welcomed the flatter grade as well as the opportunity to check out the surrounding mountains.

 Eventually, we returned to the trailhead and our parked rental car to complete the loop hike.

 The driving involves heading east of Soufriere along the same road you'd take to get to Toraille Falls then continuing past the small town of Fond St Jacques.

 Once past the town, the road really gets bad and it's not for the faint of heart because you'll have to maneuver the car so the wheels stay on concrete rails.
 If you happen to not stay on those narrow concrete rails, there's a real possibility that the wheels won't touch the ground (blocked by the undercarriage) and thus the vehicle wouldn't move.
 Now that's scary!

 And I didn't even mention some of the very deep ruts cut across the road that might also conspire to scrape the underside of your car.
-I wouldn't even consider trying to come up here in a passenger car!
+I wouldn't even consider trying to come up here in a passenger car (even though that was what did)!
 Of course, you could also walk the roughly 6km each way past Fond St Jacques along the 4wd path if you don't want to hire a high clearance car.